Application Deadline:

 There are 3 options for the SOTP rotation:

 For SOTP rotations involving Evaluation, interns will conduct Psychosexual Evaluation and/or Consultation reports under supervision.
 They will be formally trained in evidence-based sexual risk tools (Static-99R, STABLE-2007).
 Their ability to complete the certification training for a protective factor tool (SAPROF-SO) will depend on availability.
 Of note, this rotation may require travel to the Junction City campus for evaluation interviews.
-For the Evaluation only major rotation, interns will also attend the SOTP weekly consult group to gain enhanced exposure to treatment nuances and inform their evaluation recommendations; they may attend other SOTP activities of interest and as available (e.g., administrative meetings, treatment term and/or program planning days).
+For the Evaluation only minor rotation, interns may attend other SOTP activities of interest and as available (e.g., consult group, administrative meetings, treatment term and/or program planning days).
 For those who are primarily interested in general risk assessment (e.g., violence, stalking, fire-setting), please refer to the Risk Assessment minor rotation; there may be opportunities for cross-rotation collaboration depending on supervisor availability and with training director approval.

-For SOTP rotations involving Treatment, interns provide evidence-based treatment modalities informed by ATSA, including sexual offense-specific individual therapy and Dynamic Risk Factor (DRF) group therapy (e.g., healthy relationships, sex education, safety planning).
-Interns may also complete Treatment Progress reports and Feedback reports for OSH’s Risk Review panel and the Psychiatric Security Review Board, with an opportunity to provide informal Risk Review testimony about their treatment patients.
-Interns collaborate with an individual’s Interdisciplinary Treatment team to inform them of concerns, progress, and ongoing treatment planning.
+For SOTP rotations involving Treatment, interns provide evidence-based treatment modalities informed by ATSA, including sexual offense-specific individual therapy and groups under the SOTP-sponsored Sexual Health And Relationship Planning (SHARP) jurisdictional treatment track.
+SHARP groups are aimed at reducing sexual-specific Dynamic Risk Factors (DRFs; e.g., sexual self-regulation, intimate relationships) and enhancing Protective Factors (PFs; adaptive sexuality) identified at the time of evaluation; most non-sexual DRFs and PFs are addressed in other PSRB jurisdictional treatment tracks.
+Additionally, interns may complete Treatment Progress reports and Feedback reports for OSH’s Risk Review panel and the Psychiatric Security Review Board, with an opportunity to provide informal Risk Review testimony about their treatment patients.
+Interns collaborate with a patient’s Interdisciplinary Treatment team to inform them of concerns, progress, and ongoing treatment planning.
 Interns work closely with all SOTP clinicians by attending our weekly staff meeting and consult group, as well as treatment term and program planning days.
 Interns may also have an opportunity to visit a community group home (e.g., the Pendleton Cottages, Telecare – Woodburn) and assist with patient community placement.

 Minor Rotations